m1kadev/gijs6.nl/blueprints/blog/posts/ruining-an-election-system.md

 ---
-title: Ruining a working election system
+title: Ruining an election system
 ---

 # The Dutch Government is ruining its election system